Skip to content

 These values drive both the simulated observables and the innovation covariance used by the EKF.

-\[ \rho^{2w} = \|\mathbf{r}_s - \mathbf{r}_u\| + \Delta t_{sv,p} + c\,t_{cb} + \varepsilon_{DLL}, \qquad \dot{\rho}^{2w} = \|\dot{\mathbf{r}}_s - \dot{\mathbf{r}}_u\| + \Delta\dot{t}_{sv,p} + \varepsilon_{FLL}, \]
+\[ \rho^{2w} = 2\|\mathbf{r}_s - \mathbf{r}_u\| + 2\Delta t_{sv,p} + c\,t_{cb} + \varepsilon_{TWM}, \qquad \dot{\rho}^{2w} = 2\|\dot{\mathbf{r}}_s - \dot{\mathbf{r}}_u\| + 2\Delta\dot{t}_{sv,p} + \varepsilon_{TWM}, \]

-where \(t_{cb}\) is the configurable two-way calibration bias (0.5 ns → 0.15 m by default) and \(\Delta t_{sv,p}\), \(\Delta\dot{t}_{sv,p}\) reuse the ODTS orbit and velocity draws described above, which remain present even after the clock terms cancel. measurements.json records the realised user and satellite clock terms (user_clock_bias_m, user_clock_drift_mps, sise_error_m, sise_orbit_error_m, sise_clock_bias_error_m, sise_range_variance_m2, sise_two_way_range_variance_m2, sise_orbit_rate_error_mps, sise_range_rate_variance_mps2, sise_two_way_range_rate_variance_mps2, sat_clock_drift_error_mps, etc.) alongside the observable values, allowing downstream tools to inspect the individual contributors.
+where \(t_{cb}\) is the configurable two-way calibration bias (0.5 ns → 0.15 m by default) and \(\varepsilon_{TWM} = \sqrt{\varepsilon_{Forward}^2 + \varepsilon_{Return}^2}\), so the two-way noise standard deviation is \(\sqrt{2}\) times the one-way value.
+The ODTS orbit and velocity draws \(\Delta t_{sv,p}\), \(\Delta\dot{t}_{sv,p}\) are applied on both legs and remain present even after the clock terms cancel. measurements.json records the realised user and satellite clock terms (user_clock_bias_m, user_clock_drift_mps, sise_error_m, sise_orbit_error_m, sise_clock_bias_error_m, sise_range_variance_m2, sise_two_way_range_variance_m2, sise_orbit_rate_error_mps, sise_range_rate_variance_mps2, sise_two_way_range_rate_variance_mps2, sat_clock_drift_error_mps, etc.) alongside the observable values, allowing downstream tools to inspect the individual contributors.

 Deep-space assets typically limit uplink time, so the simulator constrains the two-way observables to short windows. measurement.two_way_availability_minutes specifies how long each contact lasts, while measurement.two_way_availability_cadence_minutes defines how often the windows repeat (both default to 60, yielding continuous availability).
 When the cadence exceeds the duration the simulator gaps out the two-way range and range-rate columns between contacts, ensuring the EKF only ingests the available passes.
 Setting the duration to 0 removes all two-way data entirely.